nextcloud/cookbook/translationfiles/README.md

 ## Steps to generate a new translation

-The new translation must be but in a folder `translationfiles/<lang>` and have the name `cookbook.po`.
+The new translation must be put in the folder `translationfiles/<lang>` and have the name `cookbook.po`.
 The `<lang>` is the [language code](http://www.lingoes.net/en/translator/langcode.htm) of the desired translation.

 To start a new translation you need first to create a fork of the git repository.